 This goes back to the operator.
 You can get a bad piercing from a gun or a needle.
 You need to know what you're doing or use someone who knows what they are doing.
 Placement and angle are important.
 So is actually using the gun or needle to pierce it where you drew the dot.
 Some piercers move when they are piercing.
 This is why I do my own piercings though I had a pro do my daith.

 Should you use a professional piercer?
 Sometimes it's a very good idea to use a professional piercer to pierce your ears or other body parts with a gun or a needle.
-I personally believe guns should only be used with lobes, nostrils and maybe helix, tragus if you're experienced.
+I personally believe guns should only be used with lobes, nostrils and maybe helix, tragus if someone is experienced.
 You can't position a gun well enough to do some other piercings.
 You definitely can't use it with a daith, conch, contra conch, industrial, rook, snug or orbital.
 I'd definitely suggest using a professional for nipples, genitals and of course dermals.

 If you are new to ear piercings, have odd ear anatomy, I'd use a piercing studio.
 They can design and curate multiple piercings for the best placement and overall effect with your anatomy.
-If you just want to get first or second lobes, Claire's would be good enough if you get an experienced operator.
+If you just want to get first or second lobes, a place like Claire's would be good enough if you get an experienced operator.

 Research which proves guns and needles cause same damage to the ear.